narbs91/bullish-bearish-classifier/README.md

 # Hugging Face Demo

-This is a simple Python REST API built with [FastAPI](https://fastapi.tiangolo.com/) that demonstrates how to integrate a Hugging Face ML Model.
-This App represents a simple API that incorporates the [facebook/bart-large-mnli](https://huggingface.co/facebook/bart-large-mnli) model from Hugging Face that will allow someone to classify a piece of text as being "bullish" or "bearish".
+This is a simple Python app built with [FastAPI](https://fastapi.tiangolo.com/) that demonstrates how to integrate a Hugging Face ML Model.
+The app itself is a REST API that incorporates the [facebook/bart-large-mnli](https://huggingface.co/facebook/bart-large-mnli) model that will allow someone to classify a piece of text as being "bullish" or "bearish".

 ## Getting Started